fhardison/lexica-tools/README.md

 3. Abbott-Smith NT Greek lexicon
 4. Short Defs from the Perseus Project
 5. Greek to Greek deffinitions from Rouse's A Greek Boy at Home.
+6. Dodson Greek Lexicon

 These options are stored in a named tuple named `Lexica`:

-`Lexica.AUTENREITH, Lexica.LSJ, Lexica.ABBOTT, Lexica.SHORT, Lexica.ROUSE`
+`Lexica.AUTENREITH, Lexica.LSJ, Lexica.ABBOTT, Lexica.SHORT, Lexica.ROUSE, Lexica.DODSON`

 To create a glossing function use either `load_dicts_simple` or `load_dicts` (the monadic version) and supply it a list of the lexicons to check.
 The order of the lexicons in the list determines the order in which they are checked.